apache/spark/docs/sql-migration-guide.md

   - The `ADD JAR` command previously returned a result set with the single value 0.
 It now returns an empty result set.

-  - Spark 2.4 and below: the `SET` command works without any warnings even if the specified key is for `SparkConf` entries and it has no effect because the command does not update `SparkConf`, but the behavior might confuse users.
+  - Spark 2.4 and below: the `SET` command works without any warnings even if the specified key is for `SparkConf` entries, and it has no effect because the command does not update `SparkConf`, but the behavior might confuse users.
 In 3.0, the command fails if a `SparkConf` key is used.
 You can disable such a check by setting `spark.sql.legacy.setCommandRejectsSparkCoreConfs` to `false`.

-  - Refreshing a cached table would trigger a table uncache operation and then a table cache (lazily) operation.
+  - Refreshing a cached table would trigger a table uncached operation and then a table cache (lazily) operation.
 In Spark version 2.4 and below, the cache name and storage level are not preserved before the uncache operation.
 Therefore, the cache name and storage level could be changed unexpectedly.
 In Spark 3.0, cache name and storage level are first preserved for cache recreation.
 It helps to maintain a consistent cache behavior upon table refreshing.

   - In Spark 3.0, the properties listing below become reserved; commands fail if you specify reserved properties in places like `CREATE DATABASE ...
 WITH DBPROPERTIES` and `ALTER TABLE ...
 SET TBLPROPERTIES`.
 You need their specific clauses to specify them, for example, `CREATE DATABASE test COMMENT 'any comment' LOCATION 'some path'`.
 You can set `spark.sql.legacy.notReserveProperties` to `true` to ignore the `ParseException`, in this case, these properties will be silently removed, for example: `SET DBPROPERTIES('location'='/tmp')` will have no effect.
 In Spark version 2.4 and below, these properties are neither reserved nor have side effects, for example, `SET DBPROPERTIES('location'='/tmp')` do not change the location of the database but only create a headless property just like `'a'='b'`.